Lower School Academics

 Our K-2 students participate in Mystery Science, an exciting and motivating program which includes discussion questions, videos, nonfiction reading, and hands-on activities.

 STREAM (Science, Technology, Religion, Engineering, Art, Mathematics) is a framework for creative instruction.
 Our goal is to prepare students to inquire, think, investigate, and innovate to succeed.
+Design-based thinking is cultivated in our dedicated Inspiration Lab, complete with a 3-D printer.
+Students grades K-5 receive an iPad and all necessary accessories for classroom and lab use; Pre-K classrooms also have iPads at a radio of one iPad for two students.

 As a Loretto school, a focus on the environment is richly interwoven into our science curriculum as well.
 Students learn about sustainability, recycling, water conservation, and current events related to caring for the environment.
+The Lower School has several hydroponic plant growing towers as well as areas across campus to study plants in their environments.

 Assessments: Students complete unit assessment and science notebooks.